-The town of Matera in South of Italy represents a spectacular and well-preserved example of a place where thousands of caves, or sassi, have been used for centuries as dwellings, churches and even palaces.
+The town of Matera in the South of Italy represents a spectacular and well-preserved example of a place where thousands of caves, or sassi, have been used for centuries as dwellings, churches and even palaces.

 Restored from abandoned and decaying caves by architects Margaret Berg & Laura Einaudi, Sextantio The Civita Caves transports guests to the medieval times… and beyond!

-The whole hotel complex has been developed in the oldest part of the sassi, “la Civita”.
+The whole hotel complex has been developed in the oldest part of the sassi, “La Civita”.
 Some of the bedrooms are so old they have been inhabited for as long as the past 2,500 years.

-The hotel oozes history—thanks to a careful preservation of the original architecture of caves and their restoration that paid respect to the local cultural heritage.
+The hotel oozes history—thanks to the careful preservation of the original architecture of caves and their restoration that paid respect to the local cultural heritage.
 The sassi were renovated using traditional, local tools and construction materials.

 Furniture is kept to a bare minimum.
 Cobblestone floors, candles, wrought iron beds draped in antique linens that seem to be pulled straight from an ancient trousseau are contrasted and complemented by minimalist contemporary amenities—such as designer showers and egg-shaped baths.

 Breakfast is served in the former 13th-century church beside the hotel, on a long refectory table, laden with freshly made focaccia, mozzarella, yogurt, local honey and fruits piled into ancient ceramic bowls.